 Where are we located?

 Osprey Farm is located in Willamina, nestled in a small valley up Willamina Creek in the foothills of the Oregon Coast Range.
 We started our farm in the Spring of 2013 growing vegetables on an acre for our small CSA.
 Our farm quickly expanded from one acre to twelve acres in vegetable production over the course of four seasons.
-Now we serve over one hundred CSA members and grow vegetables for our farmer’s markets.
+Now we serve over two hundred and fifty CSA families!
 In the Winter of 2016 we moved our farm to Willamina, and now are expanding our year round CSA offerings to both Salem and the Oregon Coast .
 Osprey Farm leases ground from farmer and friend, Susan Richman of Belle Mare Farm.
 Osprey Farm and Belle Mare are collaborating together to jointly manage Susan’s 170 acre farm with a rotation of vegetables, grains, cover cropping, and pasture for animal grazing.
 We encourage all of our customers and CSA members to come out and visit the farm!

 What are our growing practices?